Birmingham-and-Solihull-ICS/BSOLproject/assets/README.md

-# Docs folder
+# Assets folder

-This folder should be the place where you store documentation and support files.
+This folder should be the place where you store documentation, logos / images, and support files.
 If you cannot include a given file type by default (e.g. .pdf, .doc), as they are excluded by the project .gitignore, you must explicitly commit them using `git commit -f` to force it.